-Our parallel processing architecture will be based on hardware currently used in High Energy Physics (HEP), in the FTK processor [3] approved for a trigger upgrade by the ATLAS experiment at the Large Hadron Collider (LHC) at CERN.
+Our parallel processing architecture stems from ones currently used in High Energy Physics (HEP), in the FTK processor [3] approved for a trigger upgrade by the ATLAS experiment at the Large Hadron Collider (LHC) at CERN.
 FTK reconstructs the events produced at LHC, extremely complex images, in few tens of microseconds and therefore is extremely suitable to tackle the Big Data challenge.
 The key role in the novel technology is played by the custom multicore AM system that will intensively be used to filter out the relevant information of the data to be further processed by Field Programmable Gate Arrays (FPGAs) executing higher level algorithms.
 The AM implements the maximum parallelism and offers the best timing performances, since it solves its task in the time data are loaded on it.
-Additionally our architecture benefits from the FPGA computing power.
+Additionally our architecture benefits from the FPGA computing power to eliminate the main drawbacks of AMs.

+The AM performs the filtering function, executing pattern matching at the maximum speed.
 The FPGA complements the AM task with its flexibility and configurability, adapting its logic to perform any necessary "refining processing" of the AM result.
 In addition the AM has a specific architecture (the pattern matching can be successful on a subset of the tested data) that helps to identify not only perfect features, but also partial, or noisy versions of them.

-A first approach is to adapt exactly the same hardware developed for FTK in ATLAS to be used for generic imaging.
-The HW is briefly described below.
+At the moment of the application we were thinking to use for generic imaging exactly the same hardware developed for FTK in ATLAS, shortly described below.
 To simplify input/output operations to/from the AM board, in FTK the AM chips are grouped into AM units composed of 16 chips each, called Little Associative Memory Boards (LAMB, Figure 4).
 The ASIC prototypes in the figure are AM05 developed in 65 nm VLSI-technologies (Very Large Scale Integrated Technologies) and containing 2048 patterns each one.
-It has serial link buses for all data paths.
+It counts with serial link buses for all data paths.
 The newly developed chip, AM06, will allow the storage in the memory bank of 128 Kpatterns per die.